What Is a Food Waste Log?

 Every bit of food wasted for any of these reasons should be accounted for using a food waste log.

-The NRDC also notes that certain restaurant business models lend themselves to higher levels of food waste.
+The NRDC also notes that certain food service business models lend themselves to higher levels of food waste.
 Those include restaurants with large menus, all-you-can-eat or buffet-style restaurants, and chain restaurants with strict food preparation guidelines that lend themselves to food loss.

-Using a food log can help them refine their business practices to get the most out of their stocktake and meet their food waste reduction goals without sacrificing their restaurant concept.
+Using a food log template can help them refine their business practices to get the most out of their stocktake and meet their food waste reduction goals without sacrificing their restaurant concept.

 Why Use a Food Waste Log?

 Keeping a food waste log can help you and your management staff identify and fix supply chain, portioning and workflow issues.
 It could even identify underlying issues that you never thought of.